Al-Jama'a al-Islamiyya: 1990s terrorism campaign

 Fight them on until there is no more Tumult, and there prevail justice and faith in Allah; but if they cease, Let there be no hostility except to those who practise oppression.

 This became the official motto of the group.

-The 1990s saw ALA-LC engage in an extended campaign of violence, from the murders and attempted murders of prominent writers and intellectuals, to the repeated targeting of tourists and foreigners.
-Serious damage was done to the largest sector of Egypt's economy – tourism – and in turn to the government, but it also devastated the livelihoods of many of the people on whom the group depends for support.
+The 1990s saw ALA-LC engage in an extended campaign of violence, including the targeting of tourists and foreigners.
+Egypt's tourism sector was negatively impacted.
 Victims of campaign against the Egyptian state from 1992 to 1997 totaled more than 1200 and included the head of the counter-terrorism agency (Major General Raouf Khayrat), a speaker of parliament (Rifaat al-Mahgoub), dozens of European tourists and Egyptian bystanders, and over 100 Egyptian police.

-The 1991 killing of the group's leader, Ala Mohieddin, presumably by security forces, led Al-Gama'a al-Islamiyya to murder Egypt's speaker of parliament in retaliation.
-In June 1995, working together with Egyptian Islamic Jihad, the group staged a carefully planned attempt on the life of President Mubarak, led by Mustafa Hamza, a senior Egyptian member of the Al-Qaeda and commander of the military branch of the Al-Gama'a al-Islamiyya.
-Mubarak escaped unharmed and retaliated with a massive and ruthless crackdown on GI members by the State Security and their families in Egypt.
+The 1991 killing of the group's leader, Ala Mohieddin, by security forces, led Al-Gama'a al-Islamiyya to murder Egypt's speaker of parliament in retaliation.
+In June 1995, working together with Egyptian Islamic Jihad, the group orchestrated an attempt on the life of President Mubarak, led by Mustafa Hamza, a senior Egyptian member of the Al-Qaeda and commander of the military branch of the Al-Gama'a al-Islamiyya.
+Mubarak escaped unharmed and retaliated with crackdown on GI members by the State Security and their families in Egypt.
 Tal'at Fu'ad Qasim was arrested in Croatia in 1995.

 Failed nonviolence initiative

-By 1997, the movement had become paralyzed.
-20,000 Islamists were in custody in Egypt and thousands more had been killed by the security forces.
+By 1997, nearly 20,000 Islamists were in custody in Egypt and thousands more had been killed by the security forces.
 In July of that year, Islamist lawyer Montassir al-Zayyat brokered a deal between the ALA-LC and the Egyptian government, called the Nonviolence Initiative, whereby the movement formally renounced violence.
 The next year the government released 2,000 members of the Islamic Group.
-After the initiative was declared Sheikh Omar Abdul Rahman also gave his approval from his prison cell in the United States, though he later withdrew it.
+After the initiative was declared Sheikh Omar Abdul Rahman also gave his approval from his prison cell in the United States, later withdrawing it.
 The initiative divided the Islamic Group between members in Egypt who supported it and those in exile who wanted the attacks to continue.
 Leading the opposition was EIJ leader Ayman Zawahiri who termed it "surrender" in angry letters to the London newspaper Al-Sharq al-Awsat.